 The standard duration of this Associate Degree program is four semesters (two years).
 Many students elect to take the science and general education courses required in the program before entry into the program.
-However, the four nursing courses still require four semesters before graduation.
+However, the four nursing courses must be taken in sequence and still require four semesters before graduation.
+Each nursing course may require Monday through Friday attendance.

-■ Are there any special requirements once the student is admitted to this major?
+Are there any special requirements once the student is admitted to this major?

-He or she must maintain a GPA of 2.0 or higher and meet the academic standards of progress to stay in the nursing program.
+The student must maintain a GPA of 2.0 or higher and meet the academic standards of progress to stay in the nursing program.

-■ Are there additional requirements after graduation to be eligible for licensure?
+Are there additional requirements after graduation to be eligible for licensure?